FreySolarEye/freysolareye.github.io/_posts/2022-11-16-Reversing-ISP-Router-Firmware[Part 2].md

 toc_label: "Table of Contents"
 ---

-It's been a year since i have posted the <a href="https://freysolareye.github.io/re/Reversing-ISP-Router-Firmware-Part-1/" > **Part[ 1 ]**</a> of the Reverse Engineering series mainly because iam in the military; oh well anyway, the  <a href="https://freysolareye.github.io/re/Reversing-ISP-Router-Firmware-Part-2/" > **Part[ 2 ]**</a>  will be focusing on emulating the firmware.
+It's been a year since I have posted  <a href="https://freysolareye.github.io/re/Reversing-ISP-Router-Firmware-Part-1/" > **Part[ 1 ]**</a> of the Reverse Engineering series mainly because Iam in the military; oh well anyway, <a href="https://freysolareye.github.io/re/Reversing-ISP-Router-Firmware-Part-2/" > **Part[ 2 ]**</a>  will be focusing on emulating the firmware.
 We will be using some out of the box tools to make our lives and debugging easier.
-Note to the viewers  <a href="https://freysolareye.github.io/re/Reversing-ISP-Router-Firmware-Part-2/" > **Part[ 2 ]**</a> highlights the emulation therefore it's assumed that every tool and firmware that it's being shown here is downloaded & installed.
+Note to the viewers  <a href="https://freysolareye.github.io/re/Reversing-ISP-Router-Firmware-Part-2/" > **Part[ 2 ]**</a> highlights the emulation therefore it's assumed that every tool and firmware that is  shown here is downloaded & installed.

 # Disclaimer
 {:.no_toc}